Javii03/Gaze-Behavior/README.md

-# Gaze-Behavior
+# Gaze-Behaviour
-Create interactive visualization(s) of one given dataset that captures gaze behavior recorded during a human-computer interaction session.
+Create interactive visualization(s) of one given dataset that captures gaze behaviour recorded during a human-computer interaction session.

 INSTRUCTIONS TO RUN GRAPHS: